 The French company’s propulsion system combines three 60-kW electric motors, which are arranged in a triangular “barrel” configuration with a 370-hp internal combustion engine and drive a five-bladed propeller.
 It has been using three of Safran’s 45-kW motors to log 25 flights and 14 hours in the testbed aircraft, which is derived from the Cessna 337 Skymaster.

-The company is on schedule to achieve its objective of having the four- to 10-seat Cassio 600 model certified under EASA’s CS-23 rules to enter service in late 2022 or early 2023, according to VoltAero CEO and chief technology officer Jean Botti.
+The company is on schedule to achieve its objective of having the four- to 10-seat Cassio family of aircraft certified under EASA’s CS-23 rules to enter service in late 2022 or early 2023, according to VoltAero CEO and chief technology officer Jean Botti.
 The production model will be a single-pusherprop design based entirely on what VoltAero calls its “power module” that is expected to be able to fly almost 750 miles at up to 230 mph.